Fred Gerlach: Career

 Gerlach was inspired to adopt the 12 string by his mentor and one-time roommate Lead Belly, a blues guitarist famous for using the instrument.
-At the time Gerlach became interested in the instrument, it was almost unknown.
+At the time, Gerlach became interested in the instrument, it was rarely used.
 He later related:

-I went into one of the largest musical instrument stores in the country, and the manager assured me that no such instrument existed.
-On another occasion a maker of fine 12-string lutes (nylon strings) pictured for me a nightmare of explosive force required to hold twelve steel strings in proper tension.
+"I went into one of the largest musical instrument stores in the country, and the manager assured me that no such instrument existed.
+On another occasion, a maker of fine 12-string lutes (nylon strings) pictured for me a nightmare of explosive force required to hold twelve steel strings in proper tension.
 He envisioned bits of guitar and guitarist flying asunder.
 I have combed New York City pawnshops and music stores and have received a variety of comments ranging' from 'Sorry, we're out of them now.
 Won't a six-string guitar do? to 'Have you got rocks in your head, buddy?'
 In fact, it took me about a year after I had first decided to play a twelve-string before I found one.
-It wasn't a concentrated search, but it nevertheless indicates the general unavailability of the instrument.
+It wasn't a concentrated search, but it nevertheless indicates the general unavailability of the instrument."

 Because of the difficulty in finding 12 string guitars, Gerlach began to make his own, for himself and his peers.
-Pete Seeger, Leo Kottke, Dick Rosmini, and other name-brand folk musicians came to use his instruments.
+Pete Seeger, Leo Kottke, Dick Rosmini, who along with other well known folk musicians came to use his instruments.